 Covid-19 booster vaccine

 If you’re eligible for a flu vaccine, it’s also likely you’re eligible for a Covid-19 booster vaccination.
 Information on eligibility and when and how to book can be found online.

 For full information about winter warmth, particularly for those with health conditions that may be affected by cold weather, such as respiratory or circulatory conditions, see the NHS Choices Keep Warm, Keep Well pages.

 Moving around at home will warm you up but heading out to a club or group at a warm and cosy community centre is even better.
-Search for groups on the health & social care service directory and Hive directory
+Search for groups on the health & social care service directory and HIVE Portsmouth directory

 Eat and drink well

 Hot meals and hot drinks will help you stay warm.
 Drink plenty of water – keeping hydrated is just as important in winter as it is in summer.
-If you’re not able to cook, consider Meals on Wheels services (for more information telephone 023 9268 8390) or local lunch and dinner clubs that offer affordable hot meals, with good company too!
-Search for meals on the health & social care service directory and the Hive directory
+If you’re not able to cook, consider Meals on Wheels services or local lunch and dinner clubs that offer affordable hot meals, with good company too!
+Search for meals on the health & social care service directory and the HIVE Portsmouth directory

 Dress up warm